amit2020cs/amit2020cs/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Software Engineer at Valorant .
+- 🔭 I’m currently working as Sr. Data Science Engineer at Bajaj Finserv .
 - 🌱 I’m currently learning Algo Trading.
 - 👯 I’m looking to collaborate on building Algo Trading products for hedge fund.
 - 📫 How to reach me: amit2020cs@gmail.com.